Getting Started

 databasestringyesDatabase name

-ssl_modestringnodisableTLS mode: disable or require
+ssl_modestringnodisableTLS mode: disable, require, or verify-full

 [replication] — Replication Connection (Optional)